 The teeth are fossilized shark’s teeth from millions of years back.
-You may even find a Megalodon tooth, people have found them at this state park (we are still looking).
+You may even find a Megalodon tooth, people have found them at this state park (we found part of one).

 The Park Rangers are very well informed on what you can find at this park.
 In fact you can find the Virginia State Fossil…Chesapecten jeffersonius – which are shells of extinct scallop (which must have been very large because the shells can sometimes be as large as a plate).
 These fossils are four and five million years old.
-When you get to the park you can pick up one of these guides to help you with what you may find.
+Maker sure to ask the Rangers what the rules are with taking items out of the Park.
+Last time we were there we were allow to take sharks teeth.
+When you get to CPSP you can pick up one of these guides to help you with what you may find.

 What should you bring?
 Locals know it can get soggy in the parks so bring some waterproof boots for walking the shoreline and the park itself.
 You might bring something to sit on too; squatting can get tiring.
 If you have something to sift the sand and shells through that does make it easier but really, just your hands will do.